Lesson 20: Early Beginner Review

 Warm-up — three scales

-When you have a recording of three pieces in three keys, played end-to-end without retakes, you are ready for the lower-intermediate level.
-Move on to Lower Intermediate.
+When you have a recording of three pieces in three keys, played end-to-end without retakes, move on to Lower Intermediate.

 For listening-back guidance, see preparing to perform.